abdfaizaan/Github-Copilot/Labfiles/Exercise-1.md

    ![](../media/ghh0.png)

-   >**Note**: If in case pop-up prompt doesn't appear in the browser to open Visual Studio code, manually launch Visual Studio code from the desktop and close it.
-Next, return to the browser, refresh the page and launch the codespace that was previously created.
+   >**Note**: If in case, a pop-up prompt doesn't appear in the browser to open Visual Studio Code, manually launch Visual Studio Code from the desktop and close it.
+Next, return to the browser, refresh the page, and launch the codespace that was previously created.

-1. You will encounter a pop-up prompt, Click **Open** to proceed.
+1. You will encounter a pop-up prompt.
+Click **Open** to proceed.
 Subsequently, another pop-up window will appear within Visual Studio Code (VS Code), where you should select **Install Extension and Open URI** to continue.

    ![](../media/open.png)